dino115/data_maps/README.md

 ```

 #### Conditions
-Conditions must have a when and then command always.
-All condition statements executed procedural.
+Conditions must always have a when and then command.
+All condition statements are executed procedural.
-The only exception is when using `then: { filter: true }`, then execution breaks immediately and remove the whole field from result data.
+The only exception is when using `then: { filter: true }`, then the execution breaks immediately and removes the whole field from result data.

 ```ruby
   'field' => {